Code-Institute-Submissions/Moscoder99-Milestone-Project-User-Centric-Dev/README.md

 Deployment:
 The project code was developed in Gitpod and deployed to Github using the Git command line.
 The website is hosted on Github Pages.
 It was a requirement to make the project public in order to host it on Github Pages.

+The following commands are used to deploy updates to the website: git add (names of the files updated since the last deployment) git commit -m (message with details of updates made since the last deployment) git push

 Credits:
 Media: